skymethod/livewire-web/content/posts/archive/podcast-cdns-by-episode-share-2023-08.md

 ---
-title: "Top Podcast CDNs by Episode Share (September 2023)"
+title: "Top Podcast CDNs by Episode Share (August 2023)"
 description: "Ranked list of podcast CDNs (content delivery networks), based on number of new episodes published"
-slug: "podcast-cdns-by-episode-share"
+slug: "archive/podcast-cdns-by-episode-share-august-2023"
 images:
-- cdns-2023-09.png
+- cdns-2023-08.png
-date: 2023-10-01T15:13:00-05:00
+date: 2023-09-01T19:23:00-05:00
-lastmod: 2023-10-01T15:13:00-05:00
+lastmod: 2023-09-01T19:23:00-05:00
 draft: false
-rssrevision: 2023-09
+rssrevision: 2023-08
+tags:
+- archive
 ---
+*This is an archived version, the current version is [here](/podcast-cdns-by-episode-share/).*

-In our third and final installment observing the current state of the podcast world, as measured by number of new episodes produced in September 2023, we wanted to take a look at which underlying CDNs serve which episodes, and which podcast hosting companies use which network.
+In our third and final installment observing the current state of the podcast world, as measured by number of new episodes produced in August 2023, we wanted to take a look at which underlying CDNs serve which episodes, and which podcast hosting companies use which network.

 *See our earlier analyses of [podcast hosts by episode share](/podcast-hosts-by-episode-share) and [podcast trackers by episode share](/podcast-trackers-by-episode-share)*